 - Will this investigation ultimately benefit this patient?

 All pathology assays carry an inevitable degree of uncertainty.
 Whilst many factors are well recognized (pre-analytical variables, analytical precision) some occur by random error alone.

 (A random error is associated with the fact that when a measurement is repeated it will generally provide a measured value that is different from the previous value.
 It is random in that the next measured value cannot be predicted exactly from previous such values).

 Users should bear in mind these uncertainties when interpreting any laboratory value.

-Please refer to document: Uncertainty in Blood Sciences
+Please refer to document: Measurement of uncertainty in Blood Sciences

 The laboratory is happy to discuss analytical variation with any user of the service.

 Laboratory EQAS performance data is available to any interested user – please contact the laboratory.